ExeterBScDTS/ECM2429-kivy/lesson-01/README.md

 ## Check Python scripts can run in IDE

 Open the file ```lesson-01/code/main.py``` in an editor window and towards the top right of the editor window there should be a green arrow.
 Click on the arrow and this will run the Python script, opening a new terminal window.
-You should expect to see and error message as the Kivy library has not been installed.
+You should expect to see an error message, as the Kivy library has not been installed.

 ## Install Kivy